 The average freshman class size is 27 students.
 The average class size for upper division (junior and senior level) classes is 24.

 4. What are Coastal Carolina University's colors and mascot?

 Coastal Carolina University's colors are teal and bronze.
 Our mascot is the Chanticleer, the quick and crafty rooster from Geoffrey Chaucer's The Canterbury Tales.

 5. How close is the campus to the beach?

 Coastal Carolina University is located approximately nine miles from Myrtle Beach, SC.
 Our location provides students with many excellent internship and part-time employment opportunities.

 6. Is the institution accredited?

 Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the baccalaureate and master's and doctoral degree.
-The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International - the Association to Advance Collegiate Schools of Business.
+The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 The Spadoni College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is approved by the South Carolina Department of Education.
 Coastal Carolina Univesity is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
-The Department of Computer Science is accredited by the Accreditation Board of Engineering and Technology (ABET).
+The Department of Computer Science is accredited by the Accreditation Board for Engineering and Technology (ABET).
 The Department of Music is accredited by the National Association of Schools of Music (NASM).
 The Department of Theatre is accredited by the NLNAC.
 Click here to view all of the academic accreditations held by the University.
-The PGA Golf Management progrm is endorsed by the Professional Golfers' Association of America (PGA).
+The PGA Golf Management program is endorsed by the Professional Golfers' Association of America (PGA).

 7. What academic support services do you offer?